ast-grep/ast-grep.github.io/website/guide/pattern-syntax.md

 ## Meta Variable
 It is usually desirable to write a pattern to match dynamic content.

-We can use meta varialbes to match sub expression in pattern.
+We can use meta variables to match sub expression in pattern.

 Meta variables starts with `$` sign, followed its name composed by upper case letters `A-Z`, underscore `_` or digits `1-9`.
 `$META_VARIABLE` is a wildcard expression that can match any **single** AST node.